Running in the heat and humidity of the summer can be dangerous, but with these tips, you can train safely all summer long.

 If you’re not feeling strong, SLOW DOWN!
 And if you feel dizzy or lightheaded, STOP RUNNING IMMEDIATELY.
 Take the heat seriously.
 If you’re not feeling better after slowing down and drinking some water, seek medical attention.

 Listening to your body is especially important when running during pregnancy (more on that in an upcoming post) and even more so if you’re running in the summer months while pregnant.

 8. Run with someone — or tell someone your plans

 If you can find a running buddy, it really makes the most miserable conditions a bit more tolerable!

-If you don’t have anyone to run with, make sure you let someone know when you’re running and when you plan to be back.
+If you don’t have anyone to run with or can’t safely social distance on a run, make sure you let someone know when you’re running and when you plan to be back.
 This is a good habit for all your runs – not just hot ones.
-I always let my husband know my running plans, including when I’m leaving, roughly how long I plan to run and the general route I’m going.
+I always let my husband know my running plans, including when I’m leaving, roughly how long I plan to run and the route I’m taking.

 9. Pour Water ON your body, not just in it

 The goal with this is to keep your core body temperature down as much as possible.
 If you ever watch elite runners during a race, you will likely see this.
 I pour it on my head and down the back of my neck.
 It might seem intense or silly, but it seriously helps!
 Some people swear by putting cold water on their wrists.